fserb/canvas2D/spec/layers.md

   void endLayer();
 };
 ```
+The rendering of the layer will use the current state of the canvas, and will reset these effects to the defaults at the end of the layer.
+The effects that will be used are:
+- globalAlpha
+- globalCompositeOperation
+- shadowOffsetX
+- shadowOffsetY
+- shadowColor
+- shadowBlur
+- filter

-`beginLayer()` sets the start point of the layer, it will also specify the effects (shadows, blur, alpha, filters, compositing) that will be used to draw the layer.
+`beginLayer()` sets the start point of the layer, it also captures the current state of the canvas (see list above) that will be used when rendering the layer.
 `endLayer()` sets the end point of the layer.
 At that moment the layer itself will be drawn as one single object into the canvas.
-When the layer ends, the
+When the layer ends, we reset all the effects used in the drawing of the layer at the end of it (see list above).

 Example usage